jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 ![Alice Lost In The Forest]({{ site.baseurl }}/images/syllabus/lost.jpeg)

-M
+For most things humans care to learn, someone has trod the path before and shown the way to others.
+There is a common starting point (usually the end of high school) an endpoint (doctor, physicist, architect, etc.), and a routine path to take between these two.
+The FEP has none of these.
+The researchers tend tocome from lots of different backgrounds, so everyone has things they know well, and things they need to learn.
+There isn't a clear end-point aside from "understand what's going on, maybe add to our understanding someday", and the complete path is not routine enough that there are any university degrees or courses entirely about the FEP.

-There is no well-defined syllabus of material that you could aim to complete such that, at the end, you have the necessary theoretical background to grok the theory in its full glory, and can feel confident that you have a reasonably complete map of the territory.
-A syllabus should gradually shorten the [inferential distance](https://www.lesswrong.com/posts/HLqWn5LASfhhArZ7w/expecting-short-inferential-distances), taking you from a complete beginner, and gradually increasing the detail and technicality.
+What we need is a syllabus!
+A list of material that gives you the necessary background to understand the full Free Energy Principle (and Active Inference), which also functions as a reasonably complete map of the territory so that people can quickly see what the field encompasses and how the parts relate.
+Our syllabus should cater to the kinds of people who end up interested in the FEP, so should include different starting points and different levels of technical detail.
+It should gradually improve you, filling in details as you become able to digest them.
+Lastly, it should challenge you to act and solve new problems - problems you couldn't have solved before you went through it.

-This syllabus includes short descriptions of each entry, so that it also functions as a high-level overview of how the various parts of the theory fit together.
-The syllabus ends with a list of the biggest unsolved challenges and open problems in the FEP/Active Inference scene.
-If you have suggestions, let me know on [Twitter](https://twitter.com/jnearestn)!
+This is a first attempt to do some of those things.
+Each section has a short motivation, and some of the materials have descriptions where I thought it useful.
+At the end, there's a section on Open Problems and Future Research directions which I need your help filling out, so please comment on this post or reply to the Twitter thread!

 ## How to use this syllabus

-Generally, you should [Dive In](http://mindingourway.com/dive-in/).
+Generally, [*dive in*](http://mindingourway.com/dive-in/).
 Don't wait to finish all the prerequisites before you try getting your head around the theory.
 Jeremy Howard from Fast.ai has this great line about playing around with a system *before* you fully understand it, and once you have a feel for it, only then do you go learn the technical details.
 So even though this list starts with "prerequisites", treat that as a placeholder, go until you get stuck, and then come back and see if you can find the answer to the stuck-feeling in one of the prerequisites.

-I've also tried to have a hierarchy of materials within each category, starting with short, intuitive primers and ending with longer, more difficult technical material that only becomes relevant as your interests deepen.
-There isn't a strict order to the materials, which is why it's probably better to go iteratively deeper across categories as needed.
+I've also tried to have a hierarchy of materials within each category, starting with short, intuitive primers and ending with longer, more technical material that only becomes relevant as your interests deepen.
+There isn't a strict order to the materials, which is why it's probably better to go iteratively deeper across all the categories, instead of linearly down the list.

 ## Prerequisites